sethvargo/vault-secrets-gen/README.md

 GitHub.
 Alternatively you can compile the plugin from source, if you're into that kinda thing.

-1. Move the compiled plugin into Vault's configured `plugin_directory`:
+1. Move the compiled plugin into Vault's configured `plugin_directory`.
+You must set this value in the [server configuration][vault-config]:

     ```sh
     $ mv vault-secrets-gen /etc/vault/plugins/vault-secrets-gen